zoe-24/tp_netlify_Zoe_Louyot/README.md

 A project scaffold for quickly starting a site build with:

 - [Eleventy](https://11ty.dev) for templates and site generation
+- [Parcel JS](https://parceljs.org) for a simple asset build pipeline
+- [Turbolinks®](https://github.com/turbolinks/turbolinks) makes navigating your web application faster
+- [Alpine JS](https://github.com/alpinejs/alpine) A rugged, minimal framework for composing JavaScript behavior in your markup.
 - [Tailwindcss](https://tailwindcss.com) for a utility first CSS workflow
 - [PurgeCSS](https://www.purgecss.com/) for optimizing css output
-- [Parcel JS](https://parceljs.org) for a simple asset build pipeline
-- [Netlify CLI](https://www.npmjs.com/package/netlify-cli) for Netlify dev pipeline and local replication of prod environment
+- [Netlify CLI](https://www.npmjs.com/package/netlify-cli) for Netlify dev pipeline and local replication of the prod environment

 ---